OFFICE OF THE ASSESSOR

 March 1: Taxable Status Date

-All exemption applications and renewals must be filed by March 1st to affect the following September’s school tax bill and January property tax bill.
+Property Assessment is based on a property's ownership and condition on this date.
+Exemption applications and renewals must be filed by March 1st to affect the following September’s school tax bill and January property tax bill.

 May 1: Tentative Assessment Roll Filed